Core-periphery structure in networks: a statistical exposition: Statistical inference

 \subsection{Generative models}

-The most common model to generate CP structure is the block model.
-Consider a two block SBM with $p_{11},p_{22},p_{12}$ being the intra-block edge probability of an edge for blocks 1 and 2 and the inter-block edge probability, respectively, i.e.
+The most common model to generate a CP structure is the block model.
+Consider a two block SBM where $p_{11},p_{00},$ and $p_{01}$ are the block-block edge probabilities, i.e.,

-where $\bc_i=1$ if node $i$ is in block 1 and 0 otherwise.
-If $p_{11}\geq p_{12}\geq p_{22}$, then the resulting network has CP structure.
-This model is simple, easy to understand and used in many works \citep[e.g.][]{Newmann2015}.
-It could be argued, however, that the hard cutoff between core and periphery is too artificial.
-Additionally, the model is restrictive in the sense that it requires homogeneous edge probabilities which is likely violated in real-world network.
-A simple extension would allow edge probabilities to vary but require that the {\it average} core-core edge probability is greater than that of core-periphery which is greater than that of periphery-periphery.
+where $c_i=1$ if node $i$ is in block 1 and 0 otherwise.
+If $p_{11}> p_{01}> p_{00}$, then the resulting network has a CP structure with community 1 being the core and community 0 being the periphery.
+This model is intuitive and simple, and thus is used in many works \cite[e.g.][]{Newmann2015}.
+However, this model might be considered simplistic due to two reasons.
+First, the sharp boundary between the core and periphery is unrealistic.
+Second, the model requires perfect homogeneity within the core and periphery groups, which is unlikely to occur in real-world networks.

-\cite{Caron2017} present another generative model.
+Fox and Caron \cite{caron2017sparse} propose another generative model.
 Each node is given a {\it sociability parameter} $\theta_i>0$ and the probability of an edge between nodes $i\neq j$ is

 Clearly, the larger $\theta_i$ and $\theta_j$, the greater the probability of an edge.
-Thus, to generate a network with CP structure, we should endow nodes in the core with a larger value of $\theta_i$ than those in the periphery.
-This naturally leads a dense core and sparse periphery with core-periphery edge density being in between.
-Thus, this model attains the CP structure while also allowing for heterogeneous edge probabilities and not requiring an artificial cutoff between core and periphery like the block model. \cite{Jia2019} propose a similar generative model but now the edge probability is
+To generate a network with a CP structure, we endow nodes in the core with a larger value of $\theta_i$ than those in the periphery.
+This naturally results in a dense core and a sparse periphery with the core-periphery edge density being in-between.
+Thus, this model attains a CP structure while also allowing for heterogeneous edge probabilities and a smoother transition between the core and periphery as compared to the block model.
+Jia and Benson \cite{Jia2019} describe a similar model where the edge probability is

 Notice that, as a special case, if each node in the core has parameter $\theta_1$ and each periphery node has parameter $\theta_2$, then this model is equivalent to the SBM.
 The authors propose a further extension of this model which can account for spatial information of each node.
-Let $K_{ij}$ be an arbitrary (spatial) kernel function, e.g. $K_{ij}=||{\bf x}_i-{\bf x}_j||_2$ where ${\bf x}$ are spatial positions and $||\cdot||_2$ is the Euclidean distance.
+Let $K_{ij}$ be an arbitrary (spatial) kernel function, e.g., $K_{ij}=||{\bf x}_i-{\bf x}_j||_2$, where ${\bf x}$ are spatial positions and $||\cdot||_2$ is the Euclidean distance.
 Then

-This allows for other node covariate information to be used to generate (or model) networks.
+This allows for node covariate information, if available, to be used to generate (or model) networks.